 9.5 The Committee may co-opt, for any period up to the following Annual General Meeting, up to two Members of the Society to serve on the Committee as members thereof, and may renew such appointments subject to the total continuing period of any such appointment being less than three years.

 9.6 Any Officer or member of the Committee who fails to attend two consecutive meetings of the Committee or who acts in a manner contrary to the Rules or to the purposes or good standing of the Committee or of the Society may be expelled from the Committee by a resolution of the Committee, on which the person shall not be entitled to vote.
 The person shall be given thirty days notice in writing of the proposed resolution.

-10.1 The subscriptions and all other monies and property acquired by the Society shall be vested in three Trustees who shall be, unless determined otherwise by the Committee, the Chairman, the Secretary and the Treasurer.
+10.1 The subscriptions and all other monies and property acquired by the Society shall be vested in a minimum of three Trustees who shall be, unless determined otherwise by the Committee, the Chairman, the Secretary and the Treasurer.

 10.2 The income and property of the Society shall be applied solely towards the pursuit of its purposes and no member of the Committee shall receive any remuneration or any other benefit in money or money’s worth from the society or by reason of any activity carried out on behalf of the Society except that nothing herein shall prevent any payment in good faith by the Society to any member of the Committee for out-of-pocket expenses or as payment for services or supplies authorised by a resolution of the Committee.

 10.3 The Trustees may deal with the property of the Society vested in them by way of sale, mortgage, charge, lease or otherwise.

 10.4 All sums collected shall be paid into accounts in the name of the Society at such banks as the Committee may from time to time decide.
 Payments over £250 made from the said accounts shall be authorised by two members of the Committee, at least one of whom shall be a Trustee.